Savor the Joy

 Allyson Pimentel

 Allyson Pimentel, EdD, is a psychologist and long-time practitioner of Insight Meditation.
-She teaches at InsightLA and is the associate director of Mindful USC.
+She teaches at InsightLA and is the director of Mindful USC at the University of California.